BotiKis/Arduboy-TinyFont/README.md

 ## Customization:
 You can adjust `letterSpacing` and `lineHeight`.

+#### Custom characters:
+You can add custom characters above 127 (up to index 255) by using the `4x4font.png` as base.
+Edit the file (or the .psd) in an image editor of your choice.
+But be sure to always append 8x8 pixels at the end which you can fill as you like.
+Throw the new .png through a image converter and replace the sprite in `TinyfontSprite.c` with your new data.

 ## Dependencies:
 Arduboy2 is required to work since it writes to sBuffer[].